nkrajash/EdvancerSepNov2020DLBatch/README.md

 8).The final blend was with 0.70*(predicted values of glove embedding) + 0.30*(predicted values of wikiNews Fast Text embedding), the best threshold for F1 score was found to be 0.37 with score of 0.6747581286232235.

+Soln 2: Quora_QuestionsInsincereSincereClassification.ipynb:
+1).With necessary preprocessing steps, first train a Bidirectional LSTM + GRU  model.

+2).Then train a Bidirectional LSTM + GRU model with "Glove Embeddings", the best threshold for F1 score was found to be 0.38 with score of 0.670425182053089.

+3).Repeated step 1 and then train a Bidirectional LSTM + GRU model with  "Wiki News FastText Embeddings", the best threshold for F1 score was found to be 0.29 with score of 0.6571428571428571

+4).The final blend was with 0.67*(predicted values of glove embedding) + 0.33*(predicted values of wikiNews Fast Text embedding), the best threshold for F1 score was found to be 0.33 with score of 0.67177843900206.

+5).With necessary preprocessing steps, first train a Bidirectional LSTM + CNN  model.

+6).Then train a Bidirectional LSTM + CNN model with "Glove Embeddings", the best threshold for F1 score was found to be 0.39 with score of 0.6726747151844924.

+7).Repeated step 5 and then train a Bidirectional LSTM + CNN model with  "Wiki News FastText Embeddings", the best threshold for F1 score was found to be 0.22 with score of 0.6551013397457918

+It is noted that with the use of different models, slight improvements can be found.
+Further improvements can be done with RNN model, Attention based - LSTM,GRU and CNN models.